 What is the difference between contract compliance and regulatory compliance?

-Ad hoc software solutions
+2. Ad hoc software solutions

 Many firms continue to rely on a mix of ad hoc software solutions to manage their contracts and obligations.
-These disparate systems along with manual processes create inefficiencies and cost in-house employees’ time.
+These disparate systems, along with manual processes, create inefficiencies and cost in-house employees time.

-Lack of visibility into contracts
+3. Lack of visibility

 Comparing similar provisions across a contract type is another time-consuming, manual endeavor that can take in-house lawyers or outside counsel hours to complete.

-Lack of ownership for compliance-related tasks
+5. Lack of ownership

-Who is responsible for contract compliance?
+Who is responsible for contract compliance at a fund?

-Do asset managers need contract compliance services?
+Do fund managers need contract compliance services?

 Contract compliance services can help businesses: